Thomas A. Edison Career and Technical Education High School

 Preparation for careers in one of the following automotive areas: Automotive Technology and Collision & Refinishing.
 With a major focus on hands on instruction, these programs prepare students for relevant college majors with exposure to careers in all areas of the automotive industry.
 Industry certification (ASE and i-Car), dual enrollment, and articulated college credit courses included.
 Visit www.EdisonCTE.org for more information about our Automotive and Collision & Refinishing programs.

 Preparation for careers in computer science and engineering.
 With a major focus on hands on instruction and computer coding (Python, Java, and C++), this program prepares students with a focus on learning basic robot and drone building instructions, programming, movement, and working with sensors.
 Projects incorporate STEM concepts.
 Industry certification (OSHA and MTA: Intro to Python) Visit www.EdisonCTE.org for more information about our Robotics/STEM & Drone program.

 Preparation for careers in the exciting world of Medicine.
 With a major focus on hands on instruction, this program focuses on the medical profession and prepares students with the knowledge, skills, and competencies for success in college pre-med programs.
 Industry certification (AMCA and NOCTI: Medical Assisting), dual enrollment, and articulated college credit courses included.
 Visit www.EdisonCTE.org for more information about our Medical Assisting program.

 Advanced Placement (AP) courses

-AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Statistics, AP U.S. Government and Politics, AP U.S. History, AP World History
+AP World History: Modern, AP Physics 1, AP Statistics, AP Psychology, AP Chemistry, AP English Language and Composition, AP English Literature and Composition, AP Macroeconomics, AP U.S. Government and Politics, AP Calculus AB, AP Calculus BC, AP United States History

 Boys PSAL teams